 Students are expected to review messages received through their UO e-mail account on a frequent and consistent basis.

 Communications may be time-critical.
-Some students choose to have their UO emails forwarded to a personal email address to help ensure receipt of important emails; instructions are available at IS.uoregon.edu.
+Some students choose to have their UO emails forwarded to a personal email address to help ensure receipt of important emails.
 However, students should send messages from their UO e-mail accounts for all University-related email communications.

 SOJC student listservs (both Eugene and Portland) include only uoregon email accounts.
-To activate and start using your DuckID (this includes your UO email account), follow the instructions listed at duckid.uoregon.edu/duckid.
+To activate and start using your DuckID (this includes your UO email account), follow the instructions listed at duckid.uoregon. edu.
 For help with University DuckID and systems, go to:

-Information Services Technology Service Desk at service.uoregon.edu.
+Information Services Technology Service Desk at https://service.uoregon.edu.